webpack-contrib/coffee-loader/README.md

 > [!NOTE]
 >
-> CoffeeScript 2 generates JavaScript that uses the latest, modern syntax.
+> CoffeeScript 2 generates JavaScript using the latest, modern syntax.
 > The runtime or browsers where you want your code to run might not support all of that syntax.
-> In that case, we want to convert modern JavaScript into older JavaScript that will run in older versions of Node or older browsers; for example, `{ a } = obj` into `a = obj.a`.
+> In that case, modern JavaScript needs to be converted into an older JavaScript that will run in older versions of Node or older browsers; for example: `{ a } = obj` into `a = obj.a`.
-> This is done via transpilers like Babel, Bublé or Traceur Compiler.
+> This conversion is done using transpilers like Babel, Bublé or Traceur Compiler.

 You'll need to install `@babel/core` and `@babel/preset-env` and then create a configuration file: